amatriain/feedbunch/README.md

 [![Code Climate](https://codeclimate.com/github/amatriain/feedbunch.png)](https://codeclimate.com/github/amatriain/feedbunch)
 [![Inline docs](http://inch-ci.org/github/amatriain/feedbunch.png)](http://inch-ci.org/github/amatriain/feedbunch)

+## Important
+This project is now hosted in [Gitlab](https://gitlab.com/amatriain/feedbunch).
+If you're reading this somewhere else (e.g. in Github) be aware that it is a read-only mirror.

 ## Overview

 Feedbunch is a feed reader, a web application that allows users to subscribe and read Atom and RSS feeds.
 It is offered